a different kind of therapy for sensitive and queer folks, chronic illness, and complex trauma in Seattle, WA and throughout Washington state

 If you have reliable out of network benefits, I highly encourage you to consider choosing a higher price than you might otherwise consider.
 It supports those without these benefits who are not eligible for any reimbursement.

 I use a three-tiered system for pricing based on your financial situation.
 I ask that you please choose the bracket that best represents your life situation and what you are able to pay to make ongoing therapy sustainable for you.
+You can choose whichever price within the appropriate bracket feels sustainable for you.
 Please be in touch with any questions.

 This model is based off of the Green Bottle Method.
 Please see here if you’d like to read more about it.